 That's why the Drug War is the ultimate case of throwing the baby out with the bath water.
 In order to make the world "safe," we villainize any illegal substance that we associate with a death.
 But because we've identified the wrong villain - the drug itself rather than the lack of education that led to its misuse - we end up making the world a far more dangerous place.

 Take the case of Leah Betts in England.
-She died after taking an Ecstasy tablet.
+She died after taking an Ecstasy tablet at a rave concert.
 Of course, the immediate superstitious Drug Warrior response was to crack down on Ecstasy use.
 Everyone ignored the rational fact that the death was caused by a lack of education - a lack of education about the proper use of Ecstasy (the need for proper hydration during strenuous activities such as rave dancing).

 And what was the result of the crackdown?
 The hitherto peaceful rave scene became a shooting gallery as dancers switched from Ecstasy to crack cocaine and fentanyl.